 What is Full Ratchet Anti-Dilution

-Full ratchet anti-dilution is a contractual provision in preferred stock or convertible securities that protects investors by adjusting their conversion price to match the lowest subsequent share issuance price.
-Unlike weighted average formulas that consider down round size, full ratchet applies complete protection based solely on price.
+Full ratchet anti-dilution is a contractual provision in convertible preferred stock or convertible securities that protects investors by adjusting their conversion price to match the lowest subsequent share issuance price.
+Unlike weighted-average formulas that consider down-round size, full ratchet applies complete protection based solely on price.
+Square’s 2015 IPO is the canonical real-world example: the IPO priced below the Series E preferred-stock issue price, and the ratchet on those shares produced a substantial bump in their conversion ratio at the moment of pricing.

 How Full Ratchet Works